h1dd3n01/amazon-spider/README.md

 `scrapy crawl hun73r -a brand='{brand_name}' -a product_type={product_type} -a screenSize={screenSize}`

 All arguments aren't necessary, the brand is enough to play around with it.
+If you input some random `string` it will print out all available options.

 There is a sample file `scrapedData74.json` to look at.
 Searched for Apple brand.